Antique double walnut almoner in the shape of a box without frames

 Description

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture belongs to the 19th century, during which the popular Biedermeier style flourished.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally, the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details